rooftopcms/rooftop-ruby/README.md

 # Rooftop
-A mixin for Ruby classes to access the Wordpress REST API (http://wp-api.org)
+A mixin for Ruby classes to access the Rooftop REST API (http://wp-api.org)

 # Setup